 The protagonist Ellie Bates finds herself in a precarious situation.
 As the manager of her parent’s apartment complex, she’s been told she’s on her last chance, and she can’t afford to break any more rules if she wants to keep her job.
 Ellie is walking on thin ice, and she knows it.

 Things take a complicated turn when Camden Lane moves into the complex, disrupting Ellie’s carefully balanced world.
-While she can’t deny the strong attraction between them, dating residents is strictly forbidden, and Ellie refuses to jeopardize her position.

 Just Don’t Fall by Emma St. Clair